Welcome to ELO, Beyond Classroom

 An Extended Learning Opportunity (ELO) is a credit-bearing learning experience that takes place outside the traditional classroom.

-This video offers an excellent overview of the ELO experience through the voices of students, teachers and community partners:
+An excellent 15-minute overview of the ELO experience through the voices of students, teachers and community partners:

 - driven by a student’s authentic interests